-Certificate of Need laws decrease competition in the healthcare field, resulting in higher medical costs and reduced healthcare access.
+Certificate of Need laws decrease competition, resulting in higher medical costs and reduced healthcare access.

 Forty-five years of CON law has not made healthcare in Iowa better or less expensive.
-Rather, healthcare costs have skyrocketed, thanks in part to limited competition to drive down prices.
+Instead, healthcare costs have skyrocketed, partly due to limited competition to drive down prices.
 Further, access to healthcare has decreased, particularly in rural areas, leaving people driving long distances to receive care.
 It’s time to end this government-mandated monopoly and let the free market address these healthcare problems.
 It’s time to repeal Iowa’s CON law.